steven-gardiner/gpiobutton/README.md

 "count" property indicating how many times the button was pressed.
-Finer-grained information about how long each press (and times between presses) can be found from the "wave" property of the event; each interval is described in terms of the number of "beats" the button state lasted.
+Finer-grained information about how long each press (and times between presses) can be found from the "wave" property of the event; each button state is described in terms of the number of "beats" the button state lasted.
 This package relies on the polling provided by the gpio package, so state changes occurring between polls are ignored.